College Success Program

 College Visits & Check-Ins

 College Scholars receive a mid-semester check-in by phone or a visit on campus to provide support during the critical first two years of college.
-If an on-campus visit is made, all local alumni are invited to participate in TEAK Meet-Ups — a gathering of alumni across classes attending the same university or local universities.
+If an on-campus visit is made, all local Scholars are invited to participate in TEAK Meet-Ups — a gathering of Scholars across classes attending the same university or local universities.

 Big Sibling Program